Guozheng-Ma/guozheng-ma.github.io/index.md

 </p>

 <p style="text-align:justify;">
-Meanwhile, I view RL as a paradigm for understanding intelligence rather than just a technique.
+Meanwhile, I view RL as a paradigm for understanding and developing intelligence rather than just a technique.
 This inspires my interest in exploring its potential across domains, from large reasoning models and embodied agents to psychology and social sciences.
 </p>